Kelly interview becomes a spotlight moment for Gayle King

 “Gayle King is again teaching a master’s class in interviewing,” Yamiche Alcindor, White House correspondent for PBS’ ”NewsHour,” said on Twitter.
 “She remains so calm and focused while @rkelly loses it.”

-Kelly is out on bail following his Feb.
-22 arrest in Chicago on charges of sexually abusing four females dating back to 1998, three of them underage.
+Kelly was out on bail following his Feb.
+22 arrest in Chicago on charges of sexually abusing four females dating back to 1998, three of them underage (he was sent back to jail Wednesday afternoon over unpaid child support bills).
 Legal attention was refocused on Kelly following Lifetime’s documentary special, “Surviving R. Kelly.”

 “He had a lot to get off his chest,” King told her colleagues on “CBS This Morning,” admitting surprise that he even agreed to speak publicly.
 She sat mostly stone-faced across from Kelly as he denied wrongdoing.